 Stay up to date on vaccines.

 The holidays are full of family trips and extra travel for most people.
-One of the best ways to stay healthy is to make sure that you are up-to-date on any vaccines, including the flu shot and COVID vaccine.
-Head to your local First Care Clinic location if you haven’t received either yet.
-We offer the Moderna COVID vaccine to ages 18 and up.
+One of the best ways to stay healthy is to make sure that you are up-to-date on any vaccines, such as the flu shot.
+Head to your local First Care Clinic location if you haven’t received it yet.
 Further, ensure that you wash your hands often and wear a mask when traveling or in public places – this will help keep your contact with others minimal and your body a bit safer.

 The holidays are the happiest time of the year, and with these tips in mind, you can make them some of the healthiest, too!
 Be mindful of what you do, eat, and drink over the next month or so, and always remember to give yourself a break when you need it.
 We know that the holidays can be tough sometimes, but we also know that you control what you do and how you feel.
 Take control of this holiday season, and you will see the differences in no time.
 From all of us at First Care Clinics, we hope you have a wonderful, happy, and healthy holiday season!